 Moss loves to grow in moist and shaded areas.
 It can spread quickly to take over your lawn and will slow the growth of freshly planted grass seed!
 We know moss produces spores during April and September.
-So to tackle the problem before it spreads follow these steps below in early spring or late summer, learn how to get rid of moss and follow our tips on lawn maintenance for a moss free lawn.
+So to tackle the problem before it spreads, follow these steps below in early spring or late summer, learn how to get rid of moss and follow our tips on lawn maintenance for a moss free lawn.

 1. Spread a chemical moss killer